 - Professional layout and design

 - A banner image connected to the tagline

-- Static inmates and content
+- Static images and content

 - Listing at least three key benefits below the header and how you solve user pain and meet their desire

 - List your key services or products related to those benefits